gdm413229/swwmgz_m/README.md

  - Dragon's breath (white).
 Fiery pain in one shot for everything in front of you.
 Not very effective underwater, but still deals some small heat damage.
    Rare spawn.
- - Kinylum saltshot (cyan).
+ - Kinylum saltshot (blue).
 Highly volatile pieces of Kinylum that leave behind a trail of burning plasma.
 Rare spawn.
  - "Fuck your shit" round (black).
 A special home-made incendiary ammo type that only an absolute madman would have come up with.
 Sets everything on fire (potentially including yourself).
 Very rare spawn.
+ - "The ball" (purple).
+A big lead ball, 'nuff said.
  - Golden shell (self-explanatory color).
 An extremely rare, but very valuable type.
 Fires a sabot packed with a very dense, high-grade Explodium charge, the shell also contains some gold glitter, but it's just for show.
 Clearly